JamesVentures/james/README.md

     // HARD-CODED LIMITS
     // These numbers are quite arbitrary; they are small enough to avoid overflows when doing calculations
-    // with periods or shares, yet big enough to not limit reasonable use cases. uint256 constant MAX_VOTING_PERIOD_LENGTH = 10**18; // maximum length of voting period uint256 constant MAX_GRACE_PERIOD_LENGTH = 10**18; // maximum length of grace period
+    // with periods or bonds, yet big enough to not limit reasonable use cases. uint256 constant MAX_VOTING_PERIOD_LENGTH = 10**18; // maximum length of voting period uint256 constant MAX_GRACE_PERIOD_LENGTH = 10**18; // maximum length of grace period
     uint256 constant MAX_DILUTION_BOUND = 10**18; // maximum dilution bound
-    uint256 constant MAX_NUMBER_OF_SHARES = 10**18; // maximum number of shares that can be minted
+    uint256 constant MAX_NUMBER_OF_SHARES = 10**18; // maximum number of bonds that can be minted
 ```

 All deposits and tributes use the singular `approvedToken` set at contract deployment.
 In our case this will be wETH, and so we use wETH and ETH interchangably in this documentation.

 #### Internal Accounting
 ```
-    uint256 public totalShares = 0; // total shares across all members
+    uint256 public totalShares = 0; // total bonds across all members
-    uint256 public totalSharesRequested = 0; // total shares that have been requested in unprocessed proposals
+    uint256 public totalSharesRequested = 0; // total bonds that have been requested in unprocessed proposals
 ```

 ##### Proposals